MockingbirdME/game_md/core_rules/04 - actions.md

   - **Aiding Others:** a character helping another swim adds one bonus die to that character's skill check.
   - **Description:** making headway through water and, more importantly, not drowning.
   - **Difficulty:** any given swim will have a difficulty determined by the GM (generally between 10 and 30 depending on the conditions) as well as a total number of successes needed to reach the character's destination (generally between 1 and 30).
 A character may continue attempting to make swim checks continuing to contribute successes towards the total needed until they reach their destination.
-  - **Critical Failure:** the character starts breathing in water losing 10 stamina and risking passing out and drowning if their stamina reaches zero.
+  - **Critical Failure:** the character starts breathing in water; they lose 10 stamina and risking passing out and drowning if their stamina reaches zero.
   - **Failure:** the character makes no progress towards their goal and looses 5 stamina.
   - **Near Failure:** the character contributes their rank in the secondary skill towards their progress and loses 5 stamina minus their rank in the secondary skill (minimum 1).
   - **Success:** the character contributes one plus their rank in the secondary skill successes towards their progress.